Continental Rummy: Object

 Each player is dealt 12 cards, the remaining stock pile is set on the table.
 Jokers and red Aces are wild.
 After a card is drawn, one must be discarded, and the next player to the left has the option of drawing either the top discard or top stock card then they must discard.

 A set consists of three or more cards of the same face value, e.g., three queens, or three aces, or three sevens.
 A run consists of four or more cards of the same suit, in sequence.
-If there is an ace in the run, it can serve as either high card or low card, but not both in the same run.
+If there is an ace in the run, it can serve as either high card and/or low card, and can both in the same run.
 No run may contain more than 13 cards.

-Gameplay
+Rules

 Hands

 Seven different deals, or hands, make up one game.
 Each hand consists of a combination of sets and runs, and there is a different opening requirement for each of the seven hands.
 The first hand requires a player to open, or "go down," with two sets.
 A minimum of six cards makes up the first hand's opening requirements, seven cards for the second hand, etc. Each successive hand needs one more card for the opening requirements, until the seventh hand, which requires twelve cards to open.
 Everyone moves on to the next hand together, regardless of whether they were able to go down during the previous hand.

 Once a player has gone down by satisfying the requirements for that particular hand, they may not create any new sets or runs.
 While playing the first hand of two sets, no player may play three sets.
 Cards that remain in a player's hand may only be played onto the sets and runs already established on the table.

 The sequence of seven hands is as follows:

 For those hands that require multiple runs, if a player goes down using the same suit for more than one straight, the straights can be played with contiguous card values.
 However, the player must separate these cards into two runs of four (or more) and can be played on separately, i.e. Player 1 goes down with 5–8 and 9-Q of spades, Player 2 (who is down) can play a 9 of spades on the first straight and an 8 on the second and so on.
 Multiple trios of the same value (number or face) can be played in this manner as well.